theonaunheim/tutorials/journeys_in_jupyter/101_python_data_ecosystem/!README.txt

 Requirements
 ===
 This presentation is intended to be stepped through in an interactive manner under the guidance of an instructor.
-THe presentation requires the Jupyter Notebook and a variety of pacakges which can most easily be obtained here for free:
+The presentation requires the Jupyter Notebook and a variety of pacakges which can most easily be obtained here for free: